django/deps/final/0001-dep-process.rst

     index by status isn't needed.
   - DEP file names are more descriptive (e.g. ``0181-orm-expressions.rst``),
     again to avoid the need for additional tooling.
-  - DEPs are "edited" (e.g. pull request approved) by any core developer, rather than an explicit "editor" role like the PEP editors.
+  - DEPs are "edited" (e.g. pull request approved) by any core contributor, rather than an explicit "editor" role like the PEP editors.

 - DEPs are pronounced upon by the Steering Council, rather than a BDFL (because